vercel-labs/fast-webstreams/README.md

 The `pipeThrough` call links streams via an internal `kUpstream` reference.
 When `pipeTo` is finally called, `collectPipelineChain()` walks the upstream links and passes all Node.js streams to a single `pipeline()` invocation.

+For single-hop byte stream → transform chains resolved by `getReader()`, the library uses a **direct feed** optimization: LiteReadable pushes chunks directly into the Node Transform via `nodeTransform.write()`, eliminating the `_wrapLiteForPipeline` wrapper overhead.

+### Tier 0.5: Native Delegation (all-C++ pipeline)

+When `getReader()` detects specific patterns that can be fully delegated to native C++ streams, it bypasses the Node.js stream layer entirely:

+**Pattern 1: Native source → transform → reader** (fetch bridge) When a native byte stream (from `fetch()` / undici) flows through a `FastTransformStream` to `getReader()`, the library creates a native `TransformStream` with the same transformer and pipes the native source through it in C++.
+The reader returned is a native reader -- zero JS per chunk.

+**Pattern 2: Pull-based byte stream → transform → reader**
+When a `FastReadableStream({ type: 'bytes', pull })` is piped through a stateless `FastTransformStream` (no `start` callback) to `getReader()`, the library creates a native `ReadableStream` with the same `pull`/`cancel` callbacks, a native `TransformStream` with the same transformer, pipes them together, and returns a native reader.
+This eliminates LiteReadable, Node Transform, and all JS-level buffering from the hot path.

+**Pattern 3: Pull-only byte stream → reader** (standalone) When `getReader()` is called directly on a pull-only byte stream with no `start` callback, a native `ReadableStream` is created with the same callbacks and a native reader is returned.

 ### Tier 1: Sync Fast Path (reader/writer)

 When you call `reader.read()`, the reader does a synchronous `nodeReadable.read()` from the Node.js buffer.
 If data is already buffered, it returns `Promise.resolve({ value, done: false })` -- no event loop round-trip, no microtask queue.